 This path might be guessed from Google.
 They may represent alternative routes that usually will be longer in distance and/or in time.
 If you see gray lines, that means there’s no traffic information available at the time.

-These all information is based on traffic status.
+All information is based on traffic status.

-Now let's look at Map view.
+Now let's look at the Map view.

 - Orange indicates interstate highways.

-- Yellow indicates state highways county parkways.
+- Yellow indicates state highways and county parkways.

 - White indicates local and private streets.